jakiestfu/Shadow/README.md

 ```
 * `$type`: String - Defines the relation type.
 Accepted values are `"unary"`, `"binary"`, or `"multary"`
 * `$user`: Int - The ID of the user that will be relating to our object
-* `#value`: Varies - The `value` parameter takes in a Boolean or an Int.
+* `$value`: Varies - The `value` parameter takes in a Boolean or an Int.
 More information about when certain types of values are to be used can be found below.

 ```php
 track()